Photo from Unsplash

 Faith Seen in Our Works

-So far as we know no one had spoken a word to Jesus about the sick man, but there really was no need for words.
-The pains at which the friends had been to get this poor sufferer into the presence of Christ told of a very strong faith.
-The best evidence of faith is the effort we make to obtain faith’s prize.
+As far as we know, no one said anything to Jesus about the sick man, but there really wasn’t any need for words.
+The effort his friends made to get him to Jesus was a clear sign of their strong faith.
+The best proof of faith is the actions we take to obtain what faith promises.

 God can see faith.
-He can see it in the heart where it is exercised, even before there has been any expression of it in word or act; but here the emphasis lies on the fact that he sees it in act.
-He is pleased when we show our faith by our works.
-There are many prayers without words, and God sees them when he does not hear them.
-There is in the Bible at least one instance of God forbidding spoken prayer and commanding action instead.
-At the edge of the Red Sea he said to Moses, “Wherefore criest thou unto me?
-Speak unto the children of Israel, that they go forward.”
-So we should learn to put our faith into instant act.
-There are times when we should stop praying, get up from our knees, and hasten out to duty.
-Praying for a friend in trouble is well, but it is a cheap and selfish way of showing our love if he has needs that we can supply.
-Praying for missions is right, but it is no acceptable substitute for giving if we are holding the Lord’s money in our hands.
-God wants to see our faith.
+He sees it in our hearts, even before it’s expressed in words or actions.
+But here the emphasis is on faith in action.
+God is pleased when we show our faith by what we do.
+There are many prayers without words, and God sees them, even when he doesn’t hear them.
+There’s at least one instance in the Bible where God actually stopped someone from praying and told them to act instead.
+At the Red Sea, God said to Moses, “Why are you crying out to me?
+Tell the people to move forward.”
+We should learn to act on our faith without delay.
+Sometimes we need to stop praying, get up, and get to work.
+Praying for a friend in trouble is good, but it’s selfish if we can help and don’t.
+Praying for missions is right, but it’s not a substitute for giving, especially if we’re holding on to the resources God wants us to share.
+God wants to see our faith in action.